 PhD students must form their supervisory committee by the end of their second semester in the program.
 This committee is larger than an MA committee, as provided in the Graduate Catalog.
-As in the MA program, a doctoral candidate must declare a field of specialization, and opt for a general anthropology track or interdisciplinary track (see Section 4).
-For the PhD, students on the general track must have at least one course in all four fields of anthropology; students on the interdisciplinary track must have at least one course in three of the four fields.
+As in the MA program, a doctoral candidate should declare a field of specialization, and opt for a general anthropology track or interdisciplinary track (see Section 4).
 Students on the general anthropology track must select three areas of specialization within anthropology, on which they will be tested by their committee at a later date.
 The membership of the committee should reflect the three areas of concentration chosen by the student.
 It is recommended that one of the three areas of concentration be a region of the world, while others may be a concentration in theory or methodology.